 If your child is isolating, here are a range of activities to do with your child.
-Please upload responses onto Seesaw each day.
-This could be a video clip engaged in a play activity, a photograph of them playful learning or it could be a screen shot of a piece of emergent writing they have completed that day for example.
+Please upload responses onto Tapestry each day.
+This could be a video clip engaged in a play activity, a photograph of them playful learning or it could be a screen shot of a piece of writing they have completed that day for example.

 Alongside the ideas below, the EYFS team will post specific activities relevant to the time that your child is off school because they are self-isolating.